Pjmuthu51/CDCstuff/flex protocol/Flex protocol.md

 #### Preparation

-•Using the samples suspended in the 100μl of TWB from the Post Tagmentation Clean-Up step (see **page 18-19** ), follow the procedure outlined below
+•Using the samples suspended in the 100μl of TWB from the Post Tagmentation Clean-Up step, follow the procedure outlined below.

 •Set up thermal cycler and choose preheat lid option: